-Symantec wants you to know public Wi-Fi is risky — see below.
+Symantec wants you to think public WiFi is risky — see below.
 This is not news.
 But the company says it has your back with an app to keep you safe.
-Norton Wi-Fi Privacy comes in versions for Android and iOS.
+Norton WiFi Privacy comes in versions for Android and iOS.

 Both are free downloads.
 You get a one week trial at no charge.
 After that, it’s NZ$45 for a year’s subscription.

-Norton say the app encrypts your data then sends it through a virtual private network or VPN.
+Norton says the app encrypts your data then sends it through a virtual private network or VPN.

 It may not stop determined, expert crooks, or state sponsored agencies, but Norton Wi-Fi Privacy will keep you safe from opportunistic, everyday criminals.